gk1966/Photo_Composition_Prompt_Generator/README.md

 # Photo_Composition_Prompt_Generator
 This tool focuses on teaching **composition** and **visual vocabulary**.
 It assists users in structuring complex prompts for AI models by decomposing multi-layered image assembly into discrete operations .
 The goal is to enhance the quality and precision of generated images through the **explicit specification** of visual composition.
-Citation If you use this software in academic work, you can cite it as:Photo Composition Prompt Generator.
+Citation If you use this software in academic work, you can cite it as: Photo Composition Prompt Generator.
 Korakakis, G. (2026).
 Department of Graphic Design and Visual Communication School of Applied Arts and Culture Uniwa (University of West Attica) https://doi.org/10.5281/zenodo.19456240